Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • erythromycin.

-Often the antibiotic is given as little as possible, usually once or twice a day.
+Often an antibiotic is prescribed with minimal possible reception, usually once or twice a day.
 The course of treatment is on average 5-10 days, depending on the severity of the disease.
 Treatment is carried out at home, under the supervision of a doctor.

-In addition to the main treatment, urological fees and uroantiseptics, chemical and plant substances with antimicrobial, anti-inflammatory and diuretic effects, can be prescribed.
-Useful cranberry juice, bearberry leaf, kidney tea, uloresan and parsley infusion.
+In addition to the main treatment, they may be prescribed urological fees and uroantiseptics, chemical and plant origin, which have antimicrobial, anti-inflammatory and diuretic effects.
+Cranberry juice, bearberry leaf, kidney tea, uloresan and parsley infusion are useful.

-Drink enough fluids to maintain adequate urine output and flush out tissue debris and germs or viruses.
+It is necessary to drink enough fluids to maintain adequate diuresis and flush out tissue waste and germs or viruses.

-It is important to follow a fairly restrictive diet, categorically exclude alcohol, reduce the consumption of salty, spicy and irritating foods to a minimum, take more plant and dairy foods that alkalize urine - microbes survive worse in an alkaline environment.
+It is important to follow a fairly restrictive diet, strictly exclude alcohol, reduce the consumption of salty, spicy and irritating foods to a minimum, take more plant and dairy foods that alkalize the urine - microbes survive less well in an alkaline environment.

-At the time of treatment, it is necessary to refrain from sexual activity, and if a sexual infection is detected, it is necessary to examine and treat the sexual partner.
-After the course of treatment, it is necessary to pass control tests to make sure that the infection is completely eliminated.
+During treatment, it is necessary to abstain from sexual activity, and if a sexually transmitted infection is detected, it is necessary to examine and treat the sexual partner.
+After the course of treatment, it is necessary to undergo follow-up tests to ensure that the infection is completely eliminated.

 Complications

-If urethritis is not treated, its manifestations gradually subside or become chronic.
-The infection spreads deep into the genitourinary system and affects the prostate and seminal vesicles, in women it passes to the bladder and glands of the vestibule vestibule.
-When exposed to provoking factors, relapses of inflammation occur, the infection can spread to the bladder, ureters and kidneys.
+If urethritis is not treated, its manifestations gradually subside or become chronic course.
+The infection spreads deep into the genitourinary system and affects the prostate and seminal vesicles; in women, it spreads to the bladder and glands of the vaginal vestibule.
+When exposed to provoking factors, relapses of inflammation occur, and the infection can spread to the bladder, ureters and kidneys.

-The main manifestations of urethritis are urinary problems and pain.
-It appears due to the inflammation in the canal.
+The main manifestations of urethritis are problems with urination and pain.
+It appears due to the fact that there is inflammation in the canal.

 It occurs due to the fact that the urinary tract becomes infected with a fungus, bacteria or virus.

-The most common reason is sexually transmitted diseases, which are transmitted during intercourse, and non-observance of the simplest rules of hygiene.
-Very often, urethritis is the first symptom of an infectious disease.
+The most common reason - venereal diseases, which are transmitted during sexual intercourse, and failure to comply with the simplest rules of hygiene.
+Very often urethritis is the first symptom infectious disease.
 One of the reasons is the presence of chronic inflammatory diseases or impaired metabolic processes.

-The walls of the urinary tract can also become irritated due to food: alcohol, foods high in salt and spices.
+The walls of the urinary tract can also be irritated due to diet: alcohol, foods high in salt and spices.
 As a result, their inflammation begins.

-Disease urethritis symptoms are not acute, they appear after a time after the infection has occurred.
-In addition, in half of the cases of acute urethritis, there may be no symptoms, the patient has no complaints.
-But, despite this, sexual transmission is possible, in addition, complications may appear.
+The symptoms of urethritis are not acute; they appear some time after the infection has occurred.
+In addition, in half of the cases of acute urethritis there may be no symptoms, the patient does not have any complaints.
+But, despite this, sexual transmission of the infection is possible, and complications may arise.

-In males, urethritis has a shorter incubation period, it has a more violent onset and more pronounced symptoms.
+In males, urethritis has a shorter incubation period, it has a more violent onset and more severe symptoms.

 The main manifestations of urethritis are: